ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 Importantly, the entire scaffold is generated based on a configurable central path defined from apex to urethra, which facilitates the initialization of the shape as well as annotation.
 The scaffold can now be used to register and map various data including neurons, or to define time-varying fields such as pressure or volume measured experimentally.

 Instructions for editing the central path are given with the ABI Mapping Tools **Scaffold Creator** documentation.

+The cat bladder scaffold is generated from images provided by Margot Damaser group from Cleveland Clinic.
+Tissue samples for three male and female rats were provided by Janet Keast et al. from the University of Melbourne for high-resolution microCT imaging.
+The structures and layers of interest from these images were then segmented using the MBF Tissue Mapper software to provide data for generating the geometry of the generic rat bladder scaffold.
+The human, mouse and pig bladder scaffolds are created based on images obtained from the literature.

 Coordinates
 -----------